-The Company assesses the credit risk of financial instruments within the scope of impairment for significant increase in credit risk since initial recognition at the reporting date.
+The Company assesses the credit risk of financial instruments within the scope of impairment for significant increase since initial recognition at the reporting date.
 If there is a significant increase in credit risk, lifetime ECL is recognised.
 The principle of significant deterioration in credit risk is achieved by performing an assessment to compare the risk of default occurring at the reporting date with the risk of default occurring at the date of initial recognition, by reference to an analysis of the financial performance and position of related party borrowers.
 The assessment of ECLs is a significant estimate, since the amount thereof is sensitive to changes in circumstances and of forecast economic conditions.
-The Company's ECLs are disclosed in note 10.
+The Company's ECLs are disclosed in Notes 10 and 15.

-3. Going Concern
+3. Going concern

-On 8 March 2017 the Company issued 25,000 4.4% redeemable bonds of €1,000 each to the public.
-The proceeds received therefrom were advanced to related companies at an annual interest rate of 7.5%.
-The ability of Von der Heyden Group Finance p.l.c. to meet its obligations, both in terms of servicing its debts and ultimately repaying the bond holders on the redemption date, is thus dependent on the ability of the related companies to meet their obligations towards Von der Heyden Group Finance p.l.c.
+On 8 March 2017 the Company issued 25,000 4.4% redeemable bonds of $\leq 1,000$ each to the public.
+The proceeds received therefrom were advanced to related companies at an annual interest rate of 7.5% except for $\leq 4,000,000$ to the ultimate parent company, which is subject to an annual interest rate of 4.4%.

+The ability of Von der Heyden Group Finance p.l.c. to meet its obligations, both in terms of servicing its debts and ultimately repaying the bondholders on the redemption date, is thus dependent on the ability of the Company to collect amounts due from the Group and related companies.

-As disclosed in note 13 and note 10, the parent company, Timan Investments Holdings Limited, has provided a corporate guarantee in favour of the bondholders and in favour of the Company to effect the due and punctual performance of all payment obligations undertaken by Von der Heyden Group Finance p.l.c. under the bonds and all payment obligations by the related party borrowers to the Company, if they fail to do so.
+As disclosed in note 13 and note 10, the parent company, Timan Investments Holdings Limited, has provided a corporate guarantee in favour of the bondholders and in favour of the Company to effect the due and punctual performance of all payment obligations undertaken by Von der Heyden Group Finance p.I.c. under the bonds and all payment obligations by the related party borrowers to the Company, if they fail to do so.

-The directors have assessed the appropriateness of the going concern basis by reviewing cash forecasts prepared by management, taking into account significant events and transactions that have occurred or are expected to occur subsequent to year end.
-This included assessing the effects of COVID-19, which is further discussed in note 18 of these financial statements.
-The directors are satisfied that the Group has sufficient liquidity to meet all its obligations when and as these fall due in the foreseeable future, and it is therefore appropriate to continue adopting the going concern assumption in preparing the financial statements.
+The Directors have assessed the appropriateness of the going concern basis by reviewing cash forecasts prepared by management, taking into account significant events and transactions that have occurred or are expected to occur subsequent to year end including the effects of Covid-19.
+The Directors are satisfied that the Group has sufficient liquidity to meet all its obligations when and as these fall due in the foreseeable future, and it is therefore appropriate to continue adopting the going concern assumption in the preparation of these financial statements.